Collaborative Science for Healthy Wetlands

 About the WRMP

 The San Francisco Estuary restoration community is working rapidly to protect and restore wetlands that can provide flood protection, recreation, water quality improvement, and habitat for surrounding communities.
-In order to meet a regional target of 100,000 acres restored by 2030, close coordination is needed between land managers, scientists and regulators.
+In order to meet a regional target of 100,000 acres of healthy wetlands by 2030 (Baylands Ecosystem Habitat Goals, 1999), close coordination is needed between land managers, scientists and regulators.
 The WRMP will improve wetland restoration project success by putting in place regional-scale monitoring increasing the impact, utility and application of permit-driven monitoring to inform science-based decision-making.
 Once in place, the WRMP will be a robust, science-driven, collaborative regional monitoring program that includes:

 Our Mission